esavich/ptt/README.md

 ]);

 // All rules by default has '[',']' as enclosing symbols and '|' set to splitting.
+// Also should be noted that before processing all rules sorted by token length so if you have same symbols in your tokens they working correctly.

 $text = $ptt->compile($template, [$replace]);               // Compile template using this rules